 In addition, Varis is far enough north for the Aurora Borealis (Northern Lights) to be visible.
 The house faces south, but it’s worth looking for forecasts of activity and heading to a better viewpoint when activity is likely.
 You won’t regret the effort to see great swathes of light emblazon the sky as shimmering luminescence ripples across the horizon.

-A selection of day tour ideas
+A selection of ideas